matter-labs/zksync/SECURITY.md

 ### **The right way to disclose**

 Please email us at [security@zksync](mailto:security@zksync).
 We appreciate detailed information about confirming or fixing the vulnerability.
-If possible, please use [the PGP key](https://hackmd.io/iNFdO0TtStqkdo4gSK3F6w#pgp-key) to encrypt the message.
+If possible, please use the PGP key below to encrypt the message.

 ## **Exclusions**